Table of Contents

 3.Pairing Extra Eggs with Other Additions

 An extra egg works even better when paired with other ingredients, like sour cream or buttermilk.
 These add-ons complement the richness of the egg and enhance the overall flavor.
+“What does adding an extra egg to cornbread do?”.

 7.Experimenting with Eggs in Different Recipes